Georges Méliès

 Three friends are playing cards in a beer garden.
 One of them orders drinks.
 The waitress comes back with a bottle of wine and three glasses on a tray.
 The man serves his friends.
 They clink glasses and drink.
 Then the man asks for a newspaper.
 He reads a funny story in it and the three friends burst out laughing while the waitress merely smiles.

-Le cauchemar Le cauchemar (1896) Character: Man
+Le Cauchemar Le Cauchemar (1896) Character: Man

 A man has a fantastical nightmare involving, among other things, a grinning malevolent moon.